LGDan/grist-widget-drawio/README.md

 1. To use this, ensure you have a column called `Diagram` in the table you wish to link to this widget.
 2. Add a new custom widget, and use this URL: `https://lgdan.github.io/grist-widget-drawio/`
+3. Double click the placeholder image, and use the draw.io editor as you would normally.
+Hit save to sync back a PNG export to the selected row's `Diagram` column.

 ## Warnings